Turn-and-Slip vs. Turn Coordinator

 Key Takeaways:

-• The article suggests that an old-fashioned turn-and-slip instrument may be a better choice for a panel unless an autopilot specifically requires a turn coordinator.
+• He ultimately reverted to a traditional turn-and-slip instrument and recommends it as a better choice unless an autopilot specifically requires a turn coordinator.

 See a mistake?
 Contact us.